SSWConsulting/SSW.Rules.Content/rules/choose-azure-services/rule.md

 **Purpose** - The data coming in for everyday usage is largely transactional while the reporting data is more for data analytics.

-**Structure** - The data is mostly structured except for the rich text notes and images.
+**Structure** - The data is mostly structured except for the variable learning items.

 ### A2: Data - The best Azure Services are

 * Azure SQL for the main everyday usage
-* CosmosDB for the rich text notes and images
+* CosmosDB for the variable learning items
 * Azure Synapse for the data analytics